-The “wandering pants” give the four girls the support and strength to deal with the intense emotional experiences they are exposed to during the summer: love, death, family difficulties, and the complexity that of growing up.
+The Wandering Pants give the four girls the support and strength to deal with the intense emotional experiences they are exposed to during the summer: love, death, family difficulties, and the complexity of growing up.

 8. The Witches of Eastwick (1987)

-The fantasy film, starring Jack Nicholson, and Michelle Piper, was released in 1987 and was nominated for two Academy Awards in the Sound category and won the “Best Picture” award at the 1988 British Academy Awards.
+The fantasy 1987 film, starring Jack Nicholson, and Michelle Piper, was nominated for two Academy Awards in the Sound Category and won the “Best Picture” award at the 1988 British Academy Awards.